MantisVision/webUtils/docs/downloader.md

 # RYSKDownloader
 This package contains a downloader class which is used for downloading data from the given url, splitting them into frames and passing those frames to ``@mantisvision/decoder``.
 Internally it uses standard javascript Streams API together with standard fetch function.
-Downloaded data is being continuesly split to individual frames and then passed to @mantisvision/decoder.
+Downloaded data is being continuously split to individual frames and then passed to @mantisvision/decoder.
 Each decoded frame data consists of UVs, vertices and indices and is identified by the associated frame number.
 (see @mantisvision/decoder documentation).

 ## SYK/RYSK data file
-SYK/RYSK data can be stored either in a single .syk file or they can be split into multiple .syk files, each containing only the data for certian frames.
+SYK/RYSK data can be stored either in a single .syk file or they can be split into multiple .syk files, each containing only the data for certain frames.
 In the latter case, a manifest must be provided in a form of JSON which primarily describes which file contains which frames.
 The JSON format is as follows:
 ```
 [{